 As founder of Epiphan, I’ve always been interested in our customer feedback to develop new features and products.
 Whether the need has been for higher resolution video capture, increased frame rate or integrated streaming, we’ve designed new and updated products to help our customers succeed.

 Recently, I had the opportunity to speak with some Epiphan customers who are high volume purchasers of our video grabbers.
 Through our discussions, I learned we have several customers who are using Epiphan video grabbers and video capture devices to build remote support and diagnostics systems.
 I’m working with them to build a comprehensive commercial solution for this problem.

-I’d like to take this opportunity to share my ideas with you and I hope you’ll use the comments section or contact form to share with me what features or what unique business challenges you have that could be solved by a remote support system solution.
+I’d like to take this opportunity to share my ideas with you and I hope you’ll use the comments section to share with me what features or what unique business challenges you have that could be solved by a remote support system solution.